Honorary Status Appointment Information

 h) Honorary Senior Research Fellow

 This title is awarded to a senior member of staff (Senior Lecturer, Reader or Professor) or equivalent at the time of retirement from a stipendiary post if they are continuing to contribute to research and/or teaching.
-The nomination must clearly identify the resource, space and support being provided for the Senior Research Fellow.

 i) Honorary Research Fellow